occlum/occlum/docs/readthedocs/docs/source/filesystem/fs_overview.md

 ```

 ## Async-SFS
 The Async-SFS is an asynchronous filesystem, which uses Rust asynchronous programming skills, making it fast and concurrent.
 It is mounted at `/sfs` by default.
-To achieve the high-performanced security, it uses the SwornDisk as the underlying data storage and sends async I/O requests to it.
+To achieve the high-performanced security, it uses the JinDisk as the underlying data storage and sends async I/O requests to it.

 To accelerate block I/O, the page cache is introduced.
-It caches all the block I/O in the middle of Async-SFS and SwornDisk.
-Thanks to the page cache and SwornDisk, the result of the benchmark (e.g., FIO and Filebench) is significantly better than SEFS.
+It caches all the block I/O in the middle of Async-SFS and JinDisk.
+Thanks to the page cache and JinDisk, the result of the benchmark (e.g., FIO and Filebench) is significantly better than SEFS.
 If your App's performance is highly dependent on disk I/O, it is recommended to use Async-SFS.
 ```
 ┌───────────┐
 │           │